Run Service

 comment

-A free-text comment regarding the alert.
+Defines a free-text comment about the alert.

-Here is an example of a configuration file:
+The following example shows a configuration file:

 Copy